-The NorDig broadcaster transmitting over terrestrial may support TFS performed on a combination of UHF band IV/V frequencies (8 MHz channel spacing) and VHF band III frequencies (7 MHz spacing).
+The NorDig Network Operator transmitting over terrestrial may support TFS performed on a combination of UHF band IV/V frequencies (8 MHz channel spacing) and VHF band III frequencies (7 MHz spacing).
+The NorDig Network Operator should ensure support for TFS in the IRDs on the market.

-The NorDig broadcaster transmitting over terrestrial should ensure that the following conditions are fulfilled:
+The NorDig Network Operator transmitting over terrestrial should ensure that the following conditions are fulfilled: